mberacochea/nextflow-curso-herramientas-computacionales-2025/README.md

 ## Workflow

-The training uses a bioinformatics workflow for read alignment and quality control:
+The training uses a bioinformatics workflow for read alignment:

 ```bash
 bwa index reference.fasta